 The trip started, we were still lost in Morocco, the only difference is that we were inside the bus.
 A four-hour trip, every time the bus stopped we couldn’t understand where we were, if we could go to the toilet or buy some food.
 The communication between driver and passengers were all in Arabic.

 We crossed the Middle Atlas Mountains, a stunning oak forest, rivers with light blue water and simple villages.
 One more prove that Morocco is a country of contrasts.

-We were too tired and starving (we didn’t eat a proper food since the dinner on the night before), impossible to travel for two more hours.
-The pit stop turned out to be a good choice, from lost in Morocco in the morning we became lost in Azrou on the evening!
+We were too tired and starving (we didn’t eat proper food since the dinner the night before), impossible to travel for two more hours.
+The pit stop turned out to be a good choice, from lost in Morocco in the morning we became lost in Azrou in the evening!